Golf NIL Movement: John Daly II, Kihei Akina validate NIL stock on pro stage

 John Daly II at the 2025 PNC Championship | Phelan M. Ebenhack/AP Photo

-Kihei Akina checks in at No. 20 in the Golf NIL College Men's Rankings—a number that tracks for the freshman at BYU who just went 68-70-70-70 at the Puerto Rico Open, finishing tied for 16th as low amateur in his third PGA Tour start.
+Kihei Akina notches No. 20 in the Golf NIL College Men's Rankings.
+It’s a number that tracks for the BYU freshman, coming off rounds of 68-70-70-70 at the Puerto Rico Open to finish tied for 16th as low amateur in his third PGA Tour start, then capturing his first collegiate win days later at the R.E.
+Lamkin Invitational.

-The 2025 Utah Open champion, the 20-year-old already has a professional win on his resume.
-Six top-10 finishes this season have him sitting at No. 56 in the World Amateur Golf Rankings.
+As the 2025 Utah Open champion, the 20-year-old already has a professional win on his resume.
+Seven top-10 finishes this season have him sitting at No. 51 in the World Amateur Golf Rankings.

 A PING Ambassador since his early high school days, Akina carries that partnership into Provo alongside Eastside Golf and Tee Box, with representation by VaynerSports.